Upperworld: Plot

-Upperworld tells the story of Alexander Stream (Warren William), a wealthy railroad tycoon.
-He is devoted to his wife (Mary Astor), but has an affair with a chorus girl (Ginger Rogers), which leads to blackmail and murder.

-Alexander (Alex) Stream is a multimillionaire.
-While he is devoted to his wife, Hettie (Astor) and son, Tommy (Dickie Moore), she is too busy playing attending and throwing society functions to pay much attention to her husband.
-While out in his yacht, he encounters a young woman, Lilly Linda (Rogers) who is drowning in the ocean.
-The crew throws her a life preserver and pulls her out of the water, gets her a towel and loans her some of his clothes.
+Alexander Stream is a multimillionaire.
+While he is devoted to his wife, Hettie and son, Tommy, she is too busy playing attending and throwing society functions to pay much attention to her husband.
+While out in his yacht, a young woman, Lilly Linda, is spotted drowning in the ocean.
+The crew bring her aboard, and Stream loans her some of his clothes.

 He gives her a ride home in his limousine and she invites him to come in so she can give the clothes back to him.
 To thank him, she offers to make him breakfast and he ends up skipping all of his morning appointments to have breakfast with her.
-On the way to his appointments, his car is stopped for speeding by Officer Moran (Sidney Toler), an incorruptible law-and-order beat cop.
+On the way to his appointments, his car is stopped for speeding by Officer Moran, an incorruptible law-and-order beat cop.
 Alex pulls some strings and gets Moran demoted.

 When Alex gets back home, his wife is in the middle of throwing a large costume party.
 She asks him to come to the party, and Alex tells her that he misses spending time alone with her.
 Hettie replies that maintaining her social position is as important to her as his career is to him.
 Alex declines putting in an appearance at the party and instead plays with Tommy.

 The next day, he makes dinner reservations at an expensive restaurant and special arrangements for a cake for his and Hattie's 14th wedding anniversary.
-When he calls Hettie to invite her to meet him in the city for dinner, she tells him she can't make it because she has other dinner plans already.
+When he calls Hettie to invite her to meet him in the city for dinner, she tells him she has other dinner plans already.
 As his driver is taking him home, Alex sees a picture of Linda, showing she is headlining a burlesque show.
 Afterwards, he stops backstage to invite her to share the anniversary dinner with him.
-At dinner she realizes that he asked her because his wife wasn't able to come.
+At dinner she realizes that he asked her because his wife was not able to come.